playoffthecuff/smart-home-json-server/README.md

 - The backend uses **sample data** stored in `*.db.json` files.
 - You are free to **modify or replace** this data to suit your testing needs.
-- All in-memory changes (e.g., via PATCH/POST/DELETE) will be lost after restarting the server.

 ## Postman Collection